andrealommen/PHY104/project.md

 **Your project must include**:
 *	Background about why this question is important.
 *	A physical conclusion drawn from data or simulations.
 In other words, it has to answer a question and you have decide what question that is.
 *	A test suite of at least three tests that your code passes (See Dave’s 2nd lecture, class #21.)
 These can be simple tests that your code is working correctly.
 Your code must pass them.
+One of the tests must involve you feeding some data into your code, data in which you know what the answer should be.
+(This last piece has been added for 2021.)
+Do science on your code!
 *	Documentation.
 (Your code must be commented).

 **Your project must incorporate 5 of the following 10 elements:**